-We used Python and Django as a primary backend stack.
-For the front-end, we used React or Vue, depending on which one fits the client's project requirements best.
+We used Python and Django as the primary backend stack.
+We used React or Vue for the front end, depending on which fits the client's project requirements best.
 Django offers a lot of things out of the box, so it was like our go-to backend framework.

 A few months ago, we started a new project with a leading pharmaceutical USA-based company, and we needed to find a new solution.

-Just then I came across Strapi and I was like: Wow!
+Just then I came across Strapi, and I was like Wow!
 This is what I feel I have been looking for for years!
-So I created a presentation on what Strapi does and you will not believe this.
-The first day I woke up, did my first project on Strapi, and I put up an email to my team: "Guys I think we have found the perfect Node.js replica of Django for our projects".
+So I created a presentation on what Strapi does; you will not believe this.
+The first day I woke up, did my first project on Strapi, and I put up an email to my team: "Guys, I think we have found the perfect Node.js replica of Django for our projects".

-We work with one of our clients on building machine learning, serving pipelines for data scientists who are doing research on various medicines.
+We work with one of our clients on building machine learning, serving pipelines for data scientists researching various medicines.

 The product is a platform where our client keeps data about the research on compounds for different cures or vaccines.
-There are automated machine learning models running in the background as well.
+Automated machine-learning models are running in the background as well.

 Another project we are working on at the moment is beshak.org.
 Beshak is a content-driven website about insurance.
-It is built with Strapi and Nuxt.js for the frontend connected with this plugin.
-It features articles with comments and reviews, a blog, a forum with authentication by social media logins.
+It is built with Strapi and Nuxt.js for the front end connected with this plugin.
+It features articles with comments and reviews, a blog, and a forum with authentication by social media logins.

-Finally, the fourth benefit we have from Strapi is when a client is bootstrapping or when they are building MVP applications, they might not really have a lot of budgets because they are trying to boot up.
-Strapi allows getting started with the Community Edition to quickly bootstrap an MVP.
+Finally, the fourth benefit we have from Strapi is when a client is bootstrapping or building MVP applications, they might not have a lot of budgets because they are trying to boot up.
+Strapi allows getting started with the Community Edition to bootstrap an MVP quickly.

 Strapi is now my go-to solution.